 The most instantly recognisable element of the Sony Xperia was its unusual 21:9 aspect ratio, which makes it particularly narrow and tall.
 When held in widescreen mode however, it’s intended to fit movies perfectly without irritating black bars spoiling the experience.

-Sony Xperia 2 Camera – How good will the snapper be?
+Sony Xperia 2 Camera

 For years Sony smartphones cameras had over-promised and under-delivered, disappointing us with underwhelming images despite impressive Sony-brand hardware.